 Robert Kingett is an author and journalist who’s written a wide array of works for a number of publications.
 While he adores the personal essay, he’s contributed fiction bodies of work, including Satire, to publications such as Splice Today and others.
 Visit him online at http://www.blindjournalist.wordpress.com

 Tom Miller holds a master’s degree in history from the University of Texas at Austin and now lives in Virginia’s beautiful Shenandoah Valley.
 When not writing or having to earn a living, he enjoys tennis, pickleball and family adventures.
 His stories have appeared in various literary magazines including The Writing Disorder, Red Fez and more.

 Kelseigh N is a proud Canadian woman living in the nation’s capital, Ottawa.
-She has been everything from an office worker to a home care aide to a dishwasher to an animation student, before finally dedicating herself to writing.
-Several of her stories are available free on her website, The Book of Kels.
+She has ben everything from an office worker to a home care aide to a dishwasher to an animation student, before finally dedicating herself to writing.
+Several of her short stories are available for free on her website, The Book of Kels.